Hardware Requirements and Software Dependencies

 Unassigned Vehicle Activity Storage

-The HOS mobile allows drivers to accept or reject carrier edits of Canadian ELD operating zone events.
+The HOS mobile allows drivers to accept or reject carrier edits of Canadian ELD operating zone events and Driving Swap events.

 Update on the Inspectors tab

 In compliance with the Canadian ELD standards, the Inspector and Driver header in Day Log tab will be updated to have the Location column to include: latitude, longitude, geolocation and distance since last valid coordinates.

 On the Driver View the sequence ID is added.

 On the Inspector view, a column has been updated to reflect Vehicle ID/ Accum.
 Km/ Odometer.
 The field will be completed for the appropriate data elements based on the corresponding Event/ Event Code recorded by the ELD.